SimianQuant/mathbridge/README.md

 1. It provides default implementations for the mathematical operators supported by the SimianQuant library
 1. It patches over errors in open source implementations of certain functions (e.g. floor of `spire.math.Jet`)
 1. It provides single line imports to use `spire` types
-1. It provides a consistent API across JVM and JS targets for non-standard function (e.g. Cumulative Normal)
+1. It provides a consistent API across JVM and JS targets for non-standard functions (e.g. Cumulative Normal)

 ## To Use